vijpandaturtle/roadscapes-video-rag/README.md

 1. Extracts all frames and embeds them using CLIP
 2. Searches a LanceDB vector index of training clips for the most visually similar scenarios
-3. Passes the retrieved clips (with their verified labels) and sampled query frames to Claude
+3. Passes the retrieved clips (with their verified labels) and sampled query frames to VLM
 4. Returns structured driving advice — an action, reasoning, and warning

----

----

 ## Dataset